aidenkoog/awesome-app-architecture/android/README.md

 - 2023/05/11 : Created new media player project.
 - 2023/05/12 : Initalized coroutine flow project. (project + activity main layout)
 - 2023/05/12 : Added view binding option, main view model.
+- 2023/05/13 : Added renderer class and data class for state.
 #### Link

 If you are interested in information about me or other activities, please access the link below.